jdlib/JDBX/UserGuide.md

 If you want to retrieve returned columns values, e.g. auto-generated primary key values, or want to enable large (`long`) update counts, then call `StaticStmt.createUpdate(String)` and `PrepStmt.createUpdate()` which returns a `org.jdbx.Update` object.
-The `Update` class provides a builder API to configure and then run the update to return a `UpdateResult`:
+The `Update` class provides a fluent API to configure and then run the update to return a `UpdateResult`:

      Update u = stmt.createUpdate(sql);
      Update u = pstmt.init(sql).params("1", "2").createUpdate();

-Because of its builder API you will rarely need to store an `Update` object in a local variable but rather chain method calls to retrieve the result.
+Because of its fluent API you will rarely need to store an `Update` object in a local variable but rather chain method calls to retrieve the result.